MakeSchool-Tutorials/We-Sell-Shoes/P05-Gallery-Showcase/content.md

 ---
-title: "Building the subscribe form"
+title: "Building the Gallery"
-slug: building-the-subscribe-form
+slug: building-the-gallery
 ---

 The gallery is one of the coolest things about this tutorial.
 We'll take it slow together so you can replicate this with ease in the future.